-This report, which describes the 2009 Congestion Management Program for San Mateo County, is divided into the following chapters that correspond to the listing of CMP requirements included in AB 1791 and AB 1963:
+This report, which describes the 2011 Congestion Management Program for San Mateo County, is divided into the following chapters that correspond to the listing of CMP requirements included in AB 1791 and AB 1963:

 - 1. The roadways and intersections that comprise San Mateo County's CMP Roadway System to be monitored for traffic operating conditions are described in Chapter 2. - The Level of Service Standards for the CMP's roadway segments, which were designated in the 1991 CMP (one additional segment was added in the 1999 CMP), and the standards for the intersections, which were designated in the 1993 CMP, are presented in Chapter 3. - 3.
-The measures adopted by C/CAG to evaluate San Mateo County's multimodal system performance for the movement of people and goods are described in Chapter 4. - The key features of San Mateo County's efforts to encourage commuters to use alternatives to driving alone -- carpools, vanpools or transit -- are explained in Chapter 5. - The process to be used to analyze and mitigate the impacts on San Mateo County's transportation systems of potential or planned land use changes is presented in Chapter 6. - 6.
-The guidelines for deficiency plans, should those need to be prepared in the future, are explained in Chapter 7.
-Also included in this Chapter is a listing of the deficiencies that were identified during the monitoring of the 2009 CMP. - 7.
-The process for projects to be considered for funding as part of this CMP's Capital Improvement Program is presented in Chapter 8.
-This chapter also includes the transportation goals adopted in the Metropolitan Transportation Commission (MTC) Transportation 2035 Plan for the San Francisco Bay Area.
+The measures adopted by C/CAG to evaluate San Mateo County's multimodal system performance for the movement of people and goods are described in Chapter 4.

+According to statute, interregional trips will be excluded from this cost estimate.
+Credit will also be given to local, public, and private contributions for improvement to the roadway system.